evagabriela/WDI/curriculum/week-01/homework/01-command-line-practice/README.md

 ## Exercise

 #### Requirements
-- All files/folder should be created/copied/moved/etc. following the instructions below and using the following Terminal commands:
+- All files/folder should be created/copied/moved/etc following the instructions below and using the these Terminal commands:
   - Navigate from folder to folder using `cd`.
   - List files using `ls`.
   - Create new directories using `mkdir`.